yoavmil/grpc_hello_world/readme.md

   * ~~add `ThreeJs`~~
   * ~~open mesh from disk~~
   * ~~track 3D position of the mouse~~
+* uuid - test it
+* make it a cmake library
+  * add gtest
+  * test uuid functonality
 * gRPC STL calls
 * Add gRPC call for opening an STL blob, returning an unique ID
   * Add gRPC call for releasing that loaded mesh by unique ID.
   * Add server timeout for releasing anyways
   * Add client-server keep-alive mechanism - on that unique ID
   * upon reading new STL, release old STL (FE)
 * `amlib`

   * merge and update `amlib`
   * support keeping raw data

   * support one height slice
 * gRPC slice call

   * add gRPC call for slicing at height, returning polygons